achrysaetos/git_space/README.md

 # Git Space
-Just some git space... let's learn some node and express!
+Just some random git space... let's learn some node and express!

-See express_examples and node_examples.
+*See express_examples and node_examples.*